 We know that normal breast cells become cancerous because of mutations in the DNA, and although some of these are inherited, most DNA changes related to breast cells are acquired during one’s life.

 What are breast cancer risk factors?
 How do you get breast cancer?

-Some of the breast cancer risk factors can be modified (such as alcohol use) while others cannot be influenced (such as age).
+Some of the breast cancer risk factors can be modified (such as Oral contraceptive pills use) while others cannot be influenced (such as age).
 It is important to discuss these risks with a health-care provider anytime new therapies are started (for example, postmenopausalhormone therapy).

 Several risk factors are inconclusive (such as deodorants), while in other areas, the risk is being even more clearly defined (such as alcohol use).

 The following are risk factors for breast cancer:

 - Age: The chances of breast cancer increase as one gets older.

 - Family history: The risk of breast cancer is higher among women who have relatives with the disease.
 Having a close relative with the disease (sister, mother, daughter) increases a woman’s risk.

 - Personal history: Having been diagnosed with breast cancer in one breast increases the risk of cancer in the other breast or the chance of an additional cancer in the original breast.